SDK Reference

 string[] |

-— | Tags for categorization |
+(optional) | Tags for categorization |

-Returns: { id: string } — the ID of the newly created signal.
+Returns: { id: string }.
+The ID of the newly created signal.

 Example: